 AAFE submitted a proposal for a 24 unit building at 191 Madison Street.
 HPD has reviewed it and approved it.
 A Commitment Letter was issued in May.
 HPD will be providing additional subsidy of \$25,000/DU, as the LMDC subsidy of \$100,000/DU was insufficient to purchase the property.
-A closing is planned for July, 2008.
+A closing is planned for October 2008.
 AAFE has completed negotiations for 81 Baxter St, an 18 unit property.
-Cathay Bank, the private lender, is evaluating the proposal.
 This purchase will require additional HPD subsidy, in addition to the LMDC subsidy.
-AFFE is working on 2 new proposals for purchasing vacant buildings.
+Seller has resolved unit count records at DOB.
+HPD is working toward a closing for the end of the year.
+AFFE is working on a new proposal for purchasing a vacant building at 7 Eldridge Street.
 Rehab will be completed with private funds prior to the addition of the LMDC and HPD subsidy.
 Units will be rented to low and mod income tenants for 30 years as per program requirements.
 In order to correct for inconsistencies in reporting Performance Measure and update the actual project beneficiaries the numbers were updated as follows: 0 (Actual Real Numbers reported for this Quarter) + 90 (Amount of Correction for past under/over reporting)=90 (New Corrected Cumulative Number).
 Low: 90/160 Mod: 90/160 Total: 90/160